Staffordshire Hoard: Discovery and excavation

 244 gold objects were recovered from the soil.
 At this point Herbert contacted Duncan Slarke, the finds liaison officer for the Staffordshire and West Midlands Portable Antiquities Scheme.

-The landowner, Fred Johnson, granted permission for an excavation to search for the rest of the hoard.
+The landowner, Fred Johnson, granted permission for an archaeological excavation to search for the rest of the hoard.

 2009 excavation

 Excavation work was funded by English Heritage who contracted Birmingham Archaeology to do the fieldwork.
 Ploughing had scattered the artefacts, so an area 9 by 13 m was excavated in the search.
 Because of the importance of the find, the exact site of the hoard was initially kept secret.
 A geophysical survey of the field in which the hoard was found, discovered what could be a ditch close to the find.
 Although excavations revealed no dating evidence for the feature, further investigation is planned.
 In total over 3,500 pieces were recovered.
 A final geophysical survey using specialist equipment provided by the Home Office did not suggest any further artefacts remained to be found.

 The discovery was publicly announced on 24 September 2009, attracting worldwide attention.
 An official website set up to showcase finds from the Hoard received over 10 million views in the first week after the announcement.
 Whilst Birmingham Archaeology continued to process the find, items from the Hoard were displayed at the Birmingham Museum and Art Gallery until 13 October 2009, attracting 40,000 people.

 Andrew Haigh, the coroner for South Staffordshire, declared the hoard to be treasure, and therefore property of the Crown.
 A further selection of pieces from the Hoard was displayed at the Potteries Museum & Art Gallery, Stoke-on-Trent.
 Key items and numerous smaller pieces were then taken to the British Museum, London, where cataloguing, and some initial cleaning and conservation work commenced.

 As of 24 September 2009, 1,381 objects had been recovered, of which 864 have a mass of less than 3 g, 507 less than 1 g, leaving just 10 larger items.
-X-rays of unexamined lumps of earth suggest that there are more to be revealed.
+X-rays of unexamined lumps of earth suggested that there are more to be revealed.
 Early analysis established that the hoard was not associated with a burial.

 2010 excavation

 In late March 2010, a team of archaeologists carried out a follow-up excavation on the site, digging 100 m of trenches and pits in the field.
-According to Staffordshire county archaeologist Stephen Dean, there is no more gold or treasure to recover from the site, and the aim of the new excavation is to look for dating and environmental evidence.
-Archaeologists hope to be able to use this evidence to determine what the landscape looked like at the time that the hoard was deposited.
+According to Staffordshire county archaeologist Stephen Dean, there was no more gold or treasure to recover from the site, and the aim of the new excavation was to look for dating and environmental evidence.
+Archaeologists hoped to be able to use this evidence to determine what the landscape looked like at the time that the hoard was deposited.